Worried US shoppers greet 'Black Friday' sales

 At Macy's in Herald Square, several Occupy Wall Street activists chanted "boycott Macy's" and "stop supporting big corporations" even as 9,000 people lined up to shop at the store.

 Others retailers, including J.C.
-Penney Co Inc (JCP.N), are opening early Friday morning as they did last year.
+Penney Co Inc, are opening early Friday morning as they did last year.

 Wal-Mart started its Black Friday "doorbuster" deals on Thursday at 10 p.m. at its stores.
-Amazon.com Inc (AMZN.O), not to be outdone, will offer its deals online at 9 p.m.
+Amazon.com Inc, not to be outdone, will offer its deals online at 9 p.m.

 The knock-down-drag-out fight comes as the rebound in sales cooled in October, when many top chains like Macy's and Saks reported disappointing sales.